Next: \providecommand

 .

-Here the first definition creates a command with no arguments, and the second, one with one required argument.
+Here the first definition creates a command with no arguments, and the second, a command with one required argument:

 \newcommand{\student}{Ms~O'Leary} \newcommand{\defref}[1]{Definition~\ref{#1}}